UBC-MDS/group12/CONTRIBUTING.md

 ### Pull request process

 *  We recommend that you create a Git branch for each pull request (PR).
-*  New code should follow the tidyverse [style guide](http://style.tidyverse.org).
-You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.
+*  New code should follow the tidyverse [style guide](http://style.tidyverse.org) or PEP8 [style guide](https://www.python.org/dev/peps/pep-0008/).
+Please don't restyle code that has nothing to do with your PR.

 ### Code of Conduct